Carpenter Bees Control

 Professional carpenter bees treatment across Denver.
 Wood-boring bees that drill perfect 1/2-inch holes in eaves and decks.

-Carpenter Bees are a recurring concern across the Denver metro, and Denver is no exception.
+Carpenter Bees are a recurring concern across the Denver Metro Area, and Denver is no exception.
 Denver's mix of mature urban tree canopy, alley networks, and dense multi-family housing creates ideal pest habitat.
 The South Platte River corridor, Cherry Creek, and Sloan's Lake all support wildlife populations that overlap with adjacent residential blocks.
 Carpenter bees love unfinished cedar, redwood, fir, and pine — especially deck rails, eave fascia, fence posts, and outbuilding framing in sun-exposed locations.

 Front Range homes with heavy cedar siding and unfinished deck construction experience persistent carpenter bee damage.
 Older fences, log structures, and pergolas are particularly vulnerable.
 In Denver specifically, dense multi-family housing means pests move building-to-building through wall voids and shared infrastructure. restaurant and tourist density supports established cockroach populations. mature tree canopy provides squirrel and roof-rat highways. greenways and parks act as wildlife reservoirs feeding into the surrounding blocks. compounds the picture — meaning Denver homes face carpenter bees pressure that's distinct from the metro average.